 In completing this section you will need to cite at least three scholarly articles and/or books that address the theme you are discussing.
 You will also need to give specific behavioral examples to illustrate your theme as it plays out in your family of origin.

-Section 4: (1-2 pages) For this section, we are asking you to step outside of the family system so that you can discuss areas which may influence your clinical work with a family like the one you presented.
+Section 4: (1-2 pages) For this section, we are asking you to step outside of your family system so that you can discuss areas which may influence your clinical work with a family like the one you presented.
 Based on the structural and/or systems issues you have identified, along with the theme, how might working with the family you presented in your paper influence your: (1) empathy (i.e. lend to expressing an "appropriate" level of empathy, make me less empathetic, or make me feel over-identified and over empathetic), (2) countertransference (i.e. what about a family such as this one would be a trigger for me or where I might over-identify), and (3) what are the possible implications for these two factors (empathy and countertransference) on your engagement, assessment, and treatment planning based on the family characteristics and needs.

 Papers should be 6 to 9 pages in length, typed, and double spaced, APA 6th Edition, 12 point Times New Roman Font, 1” margins.
 Papers should be written in the 3rd person (unless otherwise stated by the instructor).
 Papers will be evaluated on the thoroughness of the assignment, the theoretical justification of content, integration of empirical evidenced-based content, and the quality of the written work.